“This is the time of mercy!”

 Her message of Mercy was very dear to the heart of Pope John Paul II, who commented later that this message was the most significant of his Pontificate.
 He would go on to write an exceptionally beautiful Encyclical, entitled ‘Dives In Misericordiae’ (Rich In Mercy) and he would canonise Sister Faustina in April 2000, making her the first Saint of the Third Millennium.

-The form of the devotion revealed to Sister Faustina was a new and very specific form, with particular characteristics and features.
-But Divine Mercy itself is much, much older – although, perhaps, partly forgotten in the present day.
+The form of the devotion revealed to Sister Faustina was a new and specific form, with particular characteristics and features.
+But Divine Mercy itself is much, much older – although, perhaps, partly forgotten until the last few decades.

 Here, you can find resources which look a little more closely at Divine Mercy in the form revealed to Saint Faustina.